ilteoood/flutter_i18n/README.md

 The ***basePath*** parameter is optionally used to set the base path for translations.
 If this option is not set, the default path will be `assets/flutter_i18n`.
 This path must be the same path as the one defined in your ***pubspec.yaml***.

+The ***forcedLocale*** parameter is optionally used to force a locale instead finding the system one.

 If there isn't any translation available for the required key, the same key is returned.

 ## flutter_i18n in action